wernerschuler/Active-Directory-Tasks/README.md

 <h1>Active Directory Tickets</h1>

+Purpose of Project
+--
+In this project I will be doing basic tasks in Active Directory.
+I will also download and use an Active Directory management and reporting software called ADManager Plus.

+Tasks
+--
 **Create a user then assign that user admin privileges**
 - New --> User --> Enter the account information